labrgrupo/LabRI_shiny/README.md

 # [𝗟𝗮𝗯𝗥𝗜 𝗦𝗵𝗶𝗻𝘆 𝗔𝗽𝗽𝗹𝗶𝗰𝗮𝘁𝗶𝗼𝗻](https://img.shields.io/badge/LabRI%20Shiny%20Application-%230070C0?style=for-the-badge&logoColor=white)

 ![](https://img.shields.io/github/license/labrgrupo/LabRI_Tool.svg)
 ![](https://img.shields.io/github/last-commit/labrgrupo/LabRI_Tool/main.svg)

 <img src="www/Logo.svg" width="350px" height="250px" align="right"/>

-The LabRI Shiny Application is designed for the estimation and verification of reference intervals in clinical laboratories.
+The **LabRI Shiny Application** is designed for the estimation and verification of reference intervals in clinical laboratories.
+It runs on the user's computer after prior installation of R and RStudio, and provides a desktop-style workflow with **automatic persistence of figures, spreadsheets, intermediate files, and HTML reports** in local output folders.

 This repository includes three key components:

-- **install_packages.Rmd**: Ensures that all required R packages are correctly installed and updated, simplifying the configuration of the R environment for running the LabRI System
+- **`install_packages.Rmd`** — Ensures that all required R packages are correctly installed and updated, simplifying the configuration of the R environment for running the LabRI System.
-- **app.R**: Launches the Shiny application, providing an intuitive graphical interface to execute the LabRI method interactively.
+- **`app.R`** — Launches the Shiny application, providing an intuitive graphical interface to execute the LabRI method interactively.
-- **LabRI_script.Rmd**: The primary script that implements the `LabRI method`, responsible for estimating and verifying reference intervals, and producing comprehensive HTML reports.
+- **`LabRI_script.Rmd`** — Primary script that implements the `LabRI method`, responsible for estimating and verifying reference intervals and producing comprehensive HTML reports.

-The image above provides an example of the initial interface of the **LabRI Shiny Application**, demonstrating how users configure essential parameters for data analysis.
-The "Name of the Responsible Specialist" section captures the analyst's name, while the "Define the Dataset" section allows users to upload a .csv, .xls, or .xlsx file and select the relevant data column.
-A status bar indicates the system's progress during processing.
-This streamlined interface ensures intuitive navigation and efficient setup for reference interval estimation and verification.
+> 💡 A **cloud-ready** version of this application — designed for deployment on Posit Connect, Posit Cloud, and institutional Shiny servers — is also available: [**LabRI_shiny_connect**](https://github.com/labrgrupo/LabRI_shiny_connect).
+See the [comparison table](#-local-execution-vs-cloud-ready-version) below.

+---

+## 𝗨𝘀𝗲𝗿 𝗶𝗻𝘁𝗲𝗿𝗳𝗮𝗰𝗲

+The initial interface captures the analyst's name in the **Name of the Responsible Specialist** section and accepts `.csv`, `.xls`, or `.xlsx` uploads in the **Define the Dataset** section, where the relevant data column is selected.
+A status bar tracks processing progress.

 <img src="www/Interface_Shiny.png" width="800px" height="400px"/>

-The **LabRI Shiny Application** is available for download from its GitHub repository and also as a compressed folder.
-This flexibility allows users to execute the tool without requiring additional installation steps or dependencies beyond R and Shiny, providing the option to work with the application in its uncompressed format.
-It is ideal for users who prefer to interact with the LabRI method through an intuitive graphical interface without relying on automation files or an executable installer.
+The application can be obtained from this GitHub repository or as a **compressed folder** ready to run, with no additional installation steps beyond R and Shiny — ideal for users who prefer to interact with the LabRI method through a graphical interface without relying on automation files or installers.

 <div align="center">